RafaelSaleme/Project-Car-Rental-System-v2/README.md

 • Rental Agreement Management: Digital creation and management of rental agreements;

-• GPS and Vehicle Tracking: Integration of GPS tracking for rented vehicles;

 • Maintenance and Service Records: Tracking maintenance and service history of vehicles;

 • Pricing and Special Offers: Managing pricing, discounts, and special offers;